chandrika3105/ML2021-chatbot/README.md

    - The instructions are :
       - To get a fruit detail it asks the user to enter a name of fruit.

+      - Then it display the list of fruits,for user convenience.

       - To end chat,it asks the user to enter "0".

    - If the user enters a fruit name it will search for the details and provides the user with requires details.